Two faces of L'Astrée,

 All those who used Two Faces of L'Astrée and who can appreciate its easily navigated multilayered structure will understand that I reiterate here my gratitude to my brother, Fekri Henein.

-I owe my deepest gratitude to several French institutions that gave me the possibiliy to offer today this edition of a Seventeenth century novel.
+I owe my deepest gratitude to several French institutions that gave me the possibility to offer today this edition of a Seventeenth century novel.
 I will not start with Napoleon and the foundation of French schools in Egypt, but I acknowledge with pleasure and emotion that I owe a lot to the Pensionnat du Sacré-Cœur, to the Cultural services in Cairo and in Boston, and to the Sorbonne, my Alma mater.
 I hope their representatives, and especially Jacques Fauve, will find here my deepest gratitude.

 Thank you very much to all those who helped me unravel the second volume of L'Astrée.
 This critical edition would be less comprehensive without the generous help and support of Paul Bouchet, Arnaud Bunel, Joseph Casazza, Jean-François Cottier, Marc Delacroix, Michel De Waele, Giovanni Dotoli, Jacques Elfassi, Henriette Goldwyn, Martin Howard, Pierre Kunstmann, Michel Lemaire, Martial Martin, Jacques Messier, Marie-Claude Mioche, Alfred Noé, Buford Norman, David Russel, Marie-Rose Salloum, David Seipp, Marta Teixeira Anacleto, Bruno Tribout and Karen-Dominique Villiaume.
 Emmanuel Bury, Alexandre Gefen and Françoise Lavocat offered very useful comments.

-Thank you to those who allowed me to include part of their web sites, Francis Boucher, Jacques Leclerc, Nicolas Liger and Valérie Potier.
+Thank you to those who allowed me to include part of their websites, Francis Boucher, Jacques Leclerc, Nicolas Liger and Valérie Potier.

 Thank you to all those who sent me messages.